l-gorman/farm-size-analysis/README.md

 An initial project for exploring potential for a farm size analysis.

+The premise of the project is to

+* Python package for analysis can be found in the `farmsize` folder.
 * Data was downloaded from IPUMS terra and was prepared using the `./src/clean_ipums_data.py` script.
-* Main EDA occurring in the `explore.ipynb` notebook.
+* Main data preperation and initial EDA occurred in the `explore.ipynb` notebook.
+* Linking to google earth engine occures in `google_earth_engine.ipynb`
-* Data analysis for quantile regression taking place in `heterogeneity-analysis.Rmd` notebook.
+* Data analysis taking place in `heterogeneity-analysis.Rmd` notebook.